 夜幕降臨,漫長的道教儀式進入了最耗費體力的動態環節。法師在祭壇前點名:「我需要能跑的,孫輩來六個。」隨即帶領著子孫在會場內急速繞圈狂奔。在傳統習俗中,這通常被稱為「走赦」(跑赦馬)。法師此刻化身為急遞天庭赦令的信使,騎著無形的快馬趕赴地府,為百歲外公滌除生前無意間積累的罪業。點名年輕孫輩緊隨其後,不僅是為了借用生者的體力來完成這趟艱辛的陰間旅途;子孫們在狂奔中流下的汗水與急促的喘息,更是傳統文化中「盡孝」最極致、最動態的肉身展現。

-This diptych shifts the focus to my grandfather's personal connections and authentic character.
-On the left, an elderly friend, relying heavily on a quad cane, makes a strenuous effort to reach for a customary cigarette at the reception desk on the eve of the public memorial.
+This set shifts the focus to my grandfather's character and personal connections.
+On the left, an elderly friend, relying on a four-legged cane, makes an effort to reach for a customary cigarette at the reception desk on the eve of the public memorial.
 The dim lighting and his frail silhouette speak volumes about the fading of a generation and the profound effort made to bid a final farewell to a peer.
 On the right is the main altar (靈臺).
 Notably, the memorial portrait nestled within the floral arrangement is not a conventional studio photograph.
 Instead, it is a painting by a talented mouth-and-foot artist my grandfather serendipitously met at Hukou Old Street.
 As his mobility declined in his later years, he forewent formal studio sessions, making this beloved artwork his chosen image to say goodbye to the world.
-This choice gracefully breaks traditional visual conventions, leaving a warm, deeply personal imprint within the solemn ceremony.
+This choice breaks traditional visual conventions, leaving a warm, personal imprint within the solemn ceremony.

 [The Huaku Ritual]

 Deep into the night, the funeral reaches the "Huaku" (化庫) ritual, the transmutation of physical offerings into spiritual blessings.
 In an open clearing, paper lotus towers, the Zhizha mansion, and spirit money are consumed by a roaring fire, sent as provisions for the afterlife.
-Encircling the inferno, the family holds taut a long red cord.
-This cord, which must not touch the ground or be broken, acts as a sacred boundary in Taoist belief, warding off wandering spirits from stealing my grandfather’s offerings.
+Encircling the inferno, the family holds up taut a long red cord.
+This cord, which must not be broken or touch the ground, acts as a sacred boundary in Taoist belief, warding off wandering spirits from stealing my grandfather’s offerings.
 Amidst the flames, the family calls out in their native Hailu Hakka dialect: "Agong!
 Kuai loi liang gim ngin coi bo, oi shiu do o!"
 (Grandpa!
 Come quickly to claim your treasures, make sure you receive them!).
-The fire illuminates the night and the living's fierce protection of the departed.
-Upon completion, the priest collects a portion of the ashes, symbolizing the successful delivery of these interdimensional offerings and the preservation of the ancestor’s residual blessings for the descendants.
+The fire illuminates both the night and the living's fierce protection of the departed.
+Upon completion, the priest collects a portion of the ashes, symbolizing the successful delivery of the offerings and the preservation of the ancestor’s blessings for the descendants.

 [化庫儀式]